 Burners of Specification Used Oil must:

-- Apply for a NDEQ hazardous waste identification number if they are the first to claim the used oil meets the specification and the burner receives the used oil from a marketer.
-(A burner does not have to notify if the burner burns specification used oil that they have generated or if they receive used oil from a marketer that has previously notified NDEQ.)
+- Apply for a NDEE hazardous waste identification number if they are the first to claim the used oil meets the specification and the burner receives the used oil from a marketer.
+(A burner does not have to notify if the burner burns specification used oil that they have generated or if they receive used oil from a marketer that has previously notified NDEE.)

 - Burners must obtain analysis documenting that the used oil meets the specification and are required to keep records of the analysis for three years.